Skip to content

 Avatar photo

-Glenn Hughes is Professor Emeritus of Philosophy (retired) at St. Mary’s University in Texas.
-He is author of numerous books, most recently From Dickinson to Dylan: Visions of Transcendence in Modernist Literature (Missouri, 2020).
-He is also co-editor, with Charles R. Embry, of The Eric Voegelin Reader: Politics, History, Consciousness (Missouri, 2017).
+Glenn Hughes (1951-2024) was Professor Emeritus of Philosophy at St. Mary’s University in Texas.
+He was author of numerous books, most recently From Dickinson to Dylan: Visions of Transcendence in Modernist Literature (Missouri, 2020).
+He was also co-editor, with Charles R. Embry, of The Eric Voegelin Reader: Politics, History, Consciousness (Missouri, 2017).

 On Human Nature